 People can encourage their body to make its own ketones (“endogenous” or internal origin” ketones) via intermittent fasting or a commitment to a keto diet.
 However, the plant-based ketones provided by Kenetik will simplify your endeavor by providing you with a drinkable (and delicious!) source of sustainable ketone energy.

 When powered by ketones, your body can do up to 28% more work with the same amount of oxygen than with carbs alone.
 Both neurons and muscles prefer to use ketones as fuel.
-Persevere like never before, shorten your recovery time, and get back to training more quickly.
+Persevere like never before, shorten your recovery time, get back to training more quickly, and reach your goal of becoming a faster runner.

 Kenetik is the only ketone drink approved by the American Brain Council, and is not only plant-based, but soy, dairy, and gluten free.
 Kenetik is keto and fasting friendly, with zero added sugars.
 Power your pursuits with Kenetik and elevate your performance.